 For people who are in the important business of homes, real estate agents are not afforded much trust.
 Like any other profession, some real estate agents operate with less than desirable honesty and integrity.
 But painting all of them with the same brush is not a good idea.
 Most real estate agents are simply hard-working people who want to make an honest living.

-But there have always been some myths about real estate agents.
-These wrongfully generalized myths are part of the reason why people don’t readily trust real estate agents.
+There are tons of generalized myths that are a big reason why people don’t readily trust real estate agents.
 Almost none of the myths about them are true.
-We are going to take a look at five of the common myths, and try to shed some light on why they are false:
+We are going to take a look at five of the common myths, and debunk them for you.

 This is one of the more recent real estate agents’ myths.
-Thanks to the internet, there are plenty of ways to place your home on the market, advertise, and sell it.
+With the help of modern technology, there are plenty of ways to place your home on the market, advertise, and sell it.
 Similarly, buyers can use the internet to find a plethora of properties.
-So does this mean that real estate agents are redundant?

-The answer is a resounding no. Some people do manage to buy and sell their homes successfully without the help of an agent.
-But most people still need to work with real estate agents on the most important financial transaction of their lives i.e., buying or selling a home.
+Of course the answer is yes.
+Some people do manage to buy and sell their homes successfully without the help of an agent, but most people still need to work with a realtor in some capacity.

 So essentially, your real estate agent will be getting a fraction of the 6% commission you are paying.
 Let’s say you paid a commission of $12,000.
 Your agent will most likely receive $3,500 to $4,000 out of it.

-A lot of people are so sure that agents get kickbacks.
-From appraisers, surveyors, inspectors, and even lenders.
-This is why they usually ignore sound advice from good real estate agents and go for services that are much worse than the ones their agents recommended.
+This could be a reason why some people usually ignore sound advice from good real estate agents and go for services that are much worse than the ones their agents recommended.

-Now that you know about the truth about the commission, you should also know that the brokerage rarely covers an agent’s expenses.
-In most cases, the signs and balloons for the open house, the fuel consumed in many property visits and many other small expenses, all come out of the agent’s own pocket.
+With the way commission is split, the payments need to cover the agent’s out of pocket expenses.
+In most cases, the signs and balloons for the open house, the fuel consumed in property visits, and any other smaller expenses come from the real estate agent..

 The average yearly income of a real estate agent is $41,289, which is undoubtedly not a boatload of money.
-Though top real estate agents might make much more than that, they are also a tiny percentage of all the agents.
+Though top real estate agents might make much more than that if they can leverage higher commission rates and sell more expensive properties.

 Real estate agents are salespeople.
-That’s how they make their living.
 That doesn’t mean that they are dishonest and will do anything to make the sales.
-That’s not how it works.
-In fact, most of the top real estate brokers are the most honest and forthright ones in the business.
-They will truthfully counsel sellers about the realistic price of their homes and won’t shy away from pointing the flaws in the deals, in fear of losing the client.
+In fact, most of the top real estate brokers are very honest and forthright.